Why and when was VDT started?

 How often does VDT produce new work?

-In the past VDT has produced one middle scale work every two years and then toured it across the UK and abroad.
-In between years, the company has toured some repertoire, created smaller live works, films and installations.
-Since 2014 the company’s emphasis has shifted towards building a more comprehensive online resource to accompany new live Productions alongside the development of a particular approach to Social Engagement, mentoring and Professional Development, Dialogue and Debate, and directing non VDT work Special Projects.
+In the past VDT produced one middle scale work every two years and then toured it across the UK and abroad.
+In between years, the company toured some repertoire, created smaller live works, films and installations.
+Since 2014 the company’s emphasis has shifted to develop a truly integrative, accessible and inclusive approach to making new work on stage, on film and online.
+Production and Participation activity interrogates who we are and how we live, transforming socio-political issues and personal testimonies into socially inclusive, high-quality dance theatre, and participant generated online content, that everyone can relate to.
+New Productions are often informed by Social Engagement activity and sit alongside mentoring and Professional Development, Dialogue and Debate and Special Projects.

 How is VDT funded?